rogerwelin/rogerwelin.github.io/content/posts/postgres-bloat.md

 VACUUM
 ```

+{{< callout title="Key insight" >}}
 Sounds great, but there's a cost: **VACUUM FULL locks the table exclusively**.
-No reads, no writes, nothing—until it finishes.
+No reads, no writes until it finishes.
 For a large table, this can mean minutes or hours of downtime.
 In production, you rarely want this.

-Regular VACUUM works incrementally alongside your application.
-VACUUM FULL is a maintenance window operation.
+Consider VACUUM FULL as a maintenance window operation or consider *pg_repack* for a non-blocking alternative
+{{< /callout >}}

 #### Autovacuum: The Background Worker